GreenThumbsUp/TempoGeist/README.md

 ## Project Overview

 TempoGeist is an ambitious project under development, aiming to redefine the integration of AI/ML tools within the realm of real-time musical collaboration.
 Our vision is to create a predictive and generative AI/ML tool that excels in real-time MIDI note prediction and streaming latency remediation, harnessing the power of MIDI 2.0's enhanced capabilities.
+The primary goal is to enhance real time collaboration, performance and mastering by reducing latency and other interupts which may occur during a live stream.

+### Our mission is to create both AI and non AI-based tools that enhance and inspire the creativity within all of us.

 ## Project Goals